Setup Raspberry PI Infrared Remote from terminal

 sudo ir-keytable -a /etc/rc_maps.cfg -s rc0

-This should return somthing like following (keycodes number and protocol may vary according to your toml:
+This should return something like the following (keycodes number and protocol may vary according to your toml:

 Old keytable cleared